Science provides an understanding of a universal experience, and arts provides a universal understanding of a personal experience.

 about me.

-I’m an incoming Ph.D. student in Astronomy & Astrophysics and NSF Graduate Research Fellow at the University of Arizona.
+I’m a first-year Ph.D. student in Astronomy & Astrophysics and NSF Graduate Research Fellow at the University of Arizona, where I work with Carl Fields to model the life, evolution, and death of massive stars using a variety of astrophysics codes, including MESA and phoebus.

-Broadly, I’m interested in the life, death, and remnants of massive stars, and enjoy using computational methods to explore the border between theory and observation.
-I currently research the evolution and dynamics of stellar interiors with Jane Pratt as a GEM Fellow through Lawrence Livermore National Laboratory.
-I also research the hydrodynamics, nucleosynthesis, and observables of core-collapse supernovae with Carla Fröhlich at my undergraduate alma mater, North Carolina State University.
+In addition, I currently research the structure of stellar interiors with Jane Pratt as a GEM Fellow at Lawrence Livermore National Laboratory, and am working on extending the physics of the 2D open-source code ESTER.
+I also research the hydrodynamics, nucleosynthesis, and observables of core-collapse supernovae in 1D with Carla Fröhlich at my undergraduate alma mater, North Carolina State University.
+Generally, I enjoy using computational methods to explore the border between theory, experiment, and observation!

 When I’m not writing code, you can find me working on a variety of science communication, mentorship, and outreach projects.
-I currently serve on the Student Council for the National Society of Black Physicists.
+I serve as the incoming Student Representative for the National Society of Black Physicists and am also the Student Editorial Lead of Waves & Packets, NSBP’s newsletter.

 get in touch.